-Below is a selection of the finest luxury hotels in Singapore.
+Below is a small selection of the finest luxury hotels in Singapore.
+A luxury hotel building boom in the last two decades offers many alternatives to the famed Raffles depending on your preferences.
 Please contact us for more information or to learn about local, boutique options.

-Legendary and arguably most famous hotel in Asia, this 103-room (all luxury suites) colonial and Asian-style hotel is an architectural landmark opening onto lush, landscaped gardens in the heart of the business and shopping district.
+Legendary and arguably at one time the most famous hotel in Asia, the one hundred luxury suite colonial and Asian-style hotel is an architectural landmark.
+Situated upon lush, landscaped gardens in the heart of the business and shopping district.
 Suites feature high ceilings, overhead fans, wood floors, Oriental carpets and period furnishings, along with modern comforts.
 A grand vaulted lobby is complemented by more than a dozen fine restaurants, bars and informal cafés.
 Amenities include a spa and health club with an outdoor pool.
 The Raffles hotel museum and 65 fashionable specialty shops line a courtyard arcade.

-This lavish 608-room hotel is set amid seven landscaped acres in heart of Marina Center, overlooking Marina Bay.
-Spacious, recently renovated guest rooms (2012-13) are airy, spacious and sleek with blond woods and modern art throughout.
+A lavish and ultra-modern six hundred room hotel set amid seven landscaped acres in heart of Marina Center, overlooking Marina Bay.
+Spacious, recently renovated guest rooms are airy, spacious and sleek with blond woods and modern art throughout.
 Rooms provide comfortable, contemporary furnishings and unobstructed views of the bay or the Singapore skyline; marble baths contain tubs and separate rainfall showers.
 Striking sculptures adorn a vast lobby that is flanked by an elegant contemporary bar-lounge and the superior Greenhouse restaurant.

-Terrific Japanese food is at Shiraishi, other dining venues include a seafood café and signature Cantonese dining room.
+The Ritz features standout dining with terrific Japanese food at Shiraishi.
+Other dining venues include a seafood café and signature Cantonese dining room.
 The hotel offers a state-of-the-art health and fitness club, spa and 80-foot outdoor garden pool.
 The Premier Suite is the most fabulous room here and the club floor lounge provides dedicated martini bar.
-[Millenia Web Site]

 Surrounded by lush grounds, this 112-room resort comprises a pair of renovated British colonial-era mansions.
 Located on a thirty acre site on on Sentosa Island, Capella has embraced the greener attitude of Singapor and out of 30 acres only 40% are built out with structures and roads and the other remaining is greenery.
 Beautifully furnished rooms have floor-to-ceiling windows with distant views of Singapore’s busy harbor; French doors lead to granite terraces and outdoor Jacuzzis.
 Limestone-faced baths provide soaking tubs and separate showers.
 Two large outdoor swimming pools offer views over the South China Sea.